leon-99/plato-vue/README.md

 ## 🙏 Acknowledgments

 - Built with [Plato](https://github.com/es-analysis/plato) for code analysis
-- Uses [glob](https://github.com/isaacs/node-glob) for file discovery
+- Uses Node.js built-in file system APIs for efficient file discovery
 - Inspired by the need for Vue.js and JavaScript maintainability analysis

 ## 📞 Support